idan006/UnityShop/README.md

 11. Seacrets managment (like AWS Secrets Manager or HashiCorp Vault)
 12. Helm Chart Optimization and adding Karpenter
 13. Use GitHub Actions
+14. Add DNS record and LB with the DR site